 Outdated Solutions to an Expensive Problem

-The costs of addiction – including tobacco, alcohol, and illegal and prescription drugs – in the U.S. add up to more than $820 billion every year.
+The cost of addiction – including tobacco, alcohol, and illegal and prescription drugs – in the U.S. add up to more than $820 billion every year.
 That staggering figure includes healthcare costs as well as those associated with crime and loss of on-the-job productivity.
-In addition, according to Jane Brody in the New York Times, of the nearly 24 million people addicted to alcohol or drugs, only one in 10 will get treatment.
+In addition, according to a piece on addiction treatment in the New York Times, of the nearly 24 million people addicted to alcohol or drugs, only 1 in 10 will get treatment.
 What’s more, the treatment sometimes fails to keep them clean and sober.
 Why?
 Most programs are rooted in outdated methods instead of newer approaches that have been shown to be more effective and, possibly, less expensive for the recovering addict and our nation.
 Plus, depending on the addict’s own personal journey, some of these could be combined with traditional recovery methods.
 Here are just a few.

 Meditation and Yoga

 Meditation can help the mind form new neural networks that can alter temperament and character.
 As each new neural connection forms, the mind becomes “remapped” and more open to learning and change.
 This is essential when addicts need to change behaviors that feed their addictions.
 Meditation can also be combined with yoga, which can help an addict become more “body aware” with deep breathing and just a handful of simple poses.
 While meditation can literally help change addicts’ minds, yoga can change their consciousness, and possibly work their bodies in ways they haven’t experienced before.